Iron-E/nvim-highlite/README.md

     * custom support for 20+ plugins (not counting ones that work out of the box); and
     * custom support for 30+ filetypes (not counting ones that work out of the box).
 * If something isn't to your liking, there are many tools for the purpose of customizing what is provided.
-  * The syntax is familiar, simple, stable, and orthogonal.
+  * The syntax is familiar, simple, orthogonal, and completely stable.

-Here is a list of excellent plugins in the same vein.
-If you are feeling conflicted, you can read their documentation and decide for yourself what suits your needs the best:
+If this plugin doesn't suit your needs, here is a list of excellent alternatives:

 * [echasnovski/mini.base16](https://github.com/echasnovski/mini.base16)
 * [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim)